 There's drama here

-Waltzing Matilda Centre, Winton Queensland (before it burnt down) (the story of the song, told by the ghost you would have seen as you walked by that billabong), Flagstaff Hill Maritime Museum, Warrnambool (the museum's underlying concept, which is to put all narration and signage into the words of emigrants travelling through Bass Strait, plus writing everything from the entrance gallery to a whole-village sound and light show), Melbourne Museum (the Evolution Gallery, including Darwin to DNA, Dinosaurs in Time and a history of the Universe in four minutes) (don't blink).
+Waltzing Matilda Centre, Winton Queensland (before it burnt down) (the story of the song, told from beneath the water by the ghost you would have heard as you walked by that billabong), Flagstaff Hill Maritime Museum, Warrnambool (the museum's underlying concept, which is to put all narration and signage into the words of emigrants travelling through Bass Strait, plus writing everything from the entrance gallery to a whole-village sound and light show), Melbourne Museum (the Evolution Gallery, including Darwin to DNA, Dinosaurs in Time and a history of the Universe in four minutes) (don't blink).